ballerina-platform/ballerina-dev-website/spec/http/spec.md

  - Securing

 Interceptors are designed for both request and response flows.
 There are just service objects which will be executed in a configured order to intercept request and response.
-These interceptor services can only have either a resource function or a remote function depends on the interceptor type.
+These interceptor services can only have either a resource method or a remote method depends on the interceptor type.
 Moreover, they do not support `ServiceConfig`, `ResourceConfig` and `Cache` annotations.

 #### 8.1.1 Request interceptor
-Following is an example of `RequestInterceptor` written in Ballerina swan-lake. `RequestInterceptor` can only have one resource function.
+Following is an example of `RequestInterceptor` written in Ballerina swan-lake. `RequestInterceptor` can only have one resource method.

 ```ballerina
 service class RequestInterceptor {